tonyx/Sharpino/README.md

 - __clusters__ members have corresponding __events__ ([e.g. TagsEvents](Sharpino.Sample/clusters/Tags/Events.fs)) that are Discriminated Unions cases.
 Event types implement the [Process](Sharpino.Lib/Core.fs) interface.

 - __clusters__ are related to __Commands__ (e.g. [TagCommand](Sharpino.Sample/clusters/Tags/Commands.fs)) that are Discriminated Unions cases that can return lists of events by implementing the [Executable](Sharpino.Lib/Core.fs) interface.
-__Commands__ defines also _undoers_ that are functions that can undo the commands to reverse action in a multiple-stream operation for storage that don't support multiple-stream transactions (see _LightCommandHandler_).
+__Commands__ defines also _undoers_ that are functions that can undo the commands to reverse action in a multiple-stream operation for storage that doesn't support multiple-stream transactions (see _LightCommandHandler_).
 - A [Storage](Sharpino.Lib/DbStorage.fs) stores and retrieves _events_ and _snapshots_.
-- The [__api layer__ functions](Sharpino.Sample/App.fs) provide business logic involving one or more cluster by accessing their state, and by building one or more commands and sending them to the __CommandHandler__.
+- The [__api layer__ functions](Sharpino.Sample/App.fs) provide business logic involving one or more clusters by accessing their state, and by building one or more commands and sending them to the __CommandHandler__.
 - An example of how to handle multiple versions of the application to help refactoring and migration between different versions: [application versions](Sharpino.Sample/AppVersions.fs).

 __Sharpino.Sample.tests__